Undergraduates Transferring College Credit

 You should allow a minimum of four weeks (study abroad students should allow six weeks) for transfer credit to post to your record.
 We will notify you at your Rice e-mail address when the transfer credit updates are complete.

 First, you must be approved to “complete degree requirements elsewhere” by the Office of the Dean of Undergraduates.
-You must additionally contact your appointed major advisor and the Associate Registrar for Student Records in the Office of the Registrar to discuss your outstanding graduation and major requirements.
+You must additionally contact your appointed major advisor and the Senior Associate Registrar for Student Records in the Office of the Registrar to discuss your outstanding graduation and major requirements.
 Each course you plan to transfer must be pre-approved, and the Office of the Registrar must receive an official transcript at least three weeks before your intended graduation date.

 - I attended Rice as an undergraduate student.
 Can I convert some of those credits to graduate level credit?